Sinn Fein path to power blocked as Fianna Fail rules out deal

 But the low number of candidates it ran meant it was edged into second by number of seats — a mistake it would not make in a repeat election.
 Fianna Fail, which has 38 seats in a fractured 160-seat parliament, said it will seek to form a government that does not include Sinn Fein’s 37 seats.

+“It was very clear and do not underestimate the strength of Fianna Fail position’s at every level, grassroots, voters and members of the parliamentary party in relation to Sinn Fein,” Fianna Fail leader Micheal Martin told national broadcaster RTE in an interview after the party met to discuss the option.

-“We gave the party leader license to speak to whoever he needs to speak to, with the exception of Sinn Fein,” senior Fianna Fail lawmaker Niall Collins told Reuters as he left a party meeting, adding that it is fully behind that position.
+Senior Fianna Fail lawmaker Niall Collins had earlier told Reuters that the party fully backed the position.

-Finance spokesman Michael McGrath told national broadcaster RTE that Fianna Fail would first speak to smaller parties before its historic rival Fine Gael, which has 35 seats.
+Fianna Fail first plans to speak to smaller parties before its historic rival Fine Gael, which has 35 seats.
+Martin said the process will be so difficult that he could not rule out another election.

 Varadkar said during the campaign that he would consider entering a full coalition with Fianna Fail for the first time.
 He added on Wednesday that he would be willing to help form a government if Sinn Fein fails to do so.